prabirshrestha/FacebookSharp/README.md

 ### Some other useful extensions

-Incase you want to add extra parameters to IDictionary<string,string> you will bascially need to use the Add method.
+Incase you want to add extra parameters to IDictionary<string,string> you will basically need to use the Add method.

 var p = new Dictionary<string,string>();
 p.Add("limit",10);